Fair Hill, Maryland

 Fair Hill is an unincorporated community in Cecil County, Maryland, United States.
 Fair Hill is located at the intersection of Maryland routes 213 and 273, north of Elkton.
 It is home to the Fair Hill Natural Resources Management Area, a 5,613 acre protected area formerly part of the land holdings of William duPont, Jr.

+The community is also supported by a horse-racing track.
+Venue renovations began in 2018, which were assisted by the Maryland Stadium Authority and have since been completed.
+Fair Hill is also home to the Cecil County Fair.